Encrypted calls, messaging and documents

 Babelnet clients can encrypt, decrypt, send and receive messages and documents via BMS/BAS, create and display supported file formats directly in the application (documents, photos, videos, audio messages, ..), store messages and attachments in an encrypted form, set up group chats or search for contacts in the application and device directories.

-Non-commercial Babelnet Lite clients are available for free on all major mobile and desktop platforms:
+Non-commercial Babelnet Lite clients are available on all major mobile and desktop platforms:

 - client for iOS